Atri-lab/TextAnalyzer/README.md

+# Text Analyzer

-**Text Analyzer** is a dashboard that provides basic analysis for any input text.
+- It is a dashboard that provides basic analysis for any input text.

 ## Features